japila-books/spark-sql-internals/docs/SQLExecution.md

 spark.sql.execution.id
 ----

-Actions of a structured query are executed using <<withNewExecutionId, SQLExecution.withNewExecutionId>> static method that sets <<spark.sql.execution.id, spark.sql.execution.id>> as Spark Core's spark-sparkcontext-local-properties.md#setLocalProperty[local property] and "stitches" different Spark jobs as parts of one structured query action (that you can then see in web UI's spark-sql-webui.md[SQL tab]).
+Actions of a structured query are executed using <<withNewExecutionId, SQLExecution.withNewExecutionId>> static method that sets <<spark.sql.execution.id, spark.sql.execution.id>> as Spark Core's spark-sparkcontext-local-properties.md#setLocalProperty[local property] and "stitches" different Spark jobs as parts of one structured query action (that you can then see in web UI's [SQL tab](SQLTab.md)).

 [TIP]
 ====